- Date

 Port management & strategies

-- Measuring the concrete impact on ports and define strategies to respond.
+- Measuring the concrete impact on ports and defining strategies to respond.
+A special focus will be given to safety, cybersecurity resilience and the application of AI-driven tools.

 Perspective of the various actors in the supply chain

-- The role, collaboration models, strategies and actions of the major actors in the inter nationalisation of ports: shippinglines, ports, global terminal operations, land transport operators.
+- The role, collaboration models, strategies and actions of the major actors in the internationalisation of ports: shipping lines, ports, global terminal operations and land transport operators.